EXPLAINER: Why 'world's pharmacy' India is short on shots - WTMJ

 But the number of shots administered has declined from an average of 3.6 million a day on April 10 to about 1.4 million a day on May 20.

-To help with the shortage, India has greenlit the Russian vaccine Sputnik V and 200,000 doses of that arrived last week.
+To help with the shortage, India has greenlit the Russian vaccine Sputnik V, and 200,000 doses of it arrived last week.

 But experts warn that such estimates are once again too optimistic.